agnesbn/VIS_assignment3/README.md

 ```
 python src/image_search_hist.py --image_index {INDEX}
 ```
-`{INDEX}` represents an user-defined argument.
+`{INDEX}` represents a user-defined argument.
 Here, you can write any number from 0–1359 and it will index your target image.

 ## 5. Discussion of results